© 2017 Steve Campsall

 Choices of words: lexis.

-Choices of sentences (or, in speech, utterance types): grammar.
+Choices of sentence types (or, in speech, utterance types): grammar.

-The combination of words (lexis) and sentence (grammar) choices in a text are referred to as its lexico-grammatical aspects.
+The choices of words (lexis) and sentences (grammar) are referred to as lexico-grammatical choices.

 Grammar is the internalised set of rules or conventions for the creation of an individual sentence.